Skip to content

 password: "<PASSWORD>"

-#file: # also supports local file mode, which is often used for debugging
+#file: # Also supports local file method, commonly used for debugging

 # path: /path/to/sinker.json